frequently asked questions

 Do you take insurance?

-We are out-of-network with all other insurance companies.
+We are a private-pay therapy practice.
+We do not participate with any insurance providers.
 If you have out-of-network benefits, you may be able to seek reimbursement from your insurance company.
 Clients are provided with a superbill to submit to their insurance company.
 The superbill outlines services rendered and the amount charged and paid.

 Speech Therapy Consultants makes no guarantees concerning coverage of therapy services.
 Clients are responsible for checking out-of-network benefits prior to beginning therapy and submitting superbills.

 This is highly individualized and depends on the client’s diagnosis, the severity of his or her condition, and various additional factors.
 Some clients attend therapy for a few months, while others require years of treatment.

 HOW OFTEN SHOULD I ATTEND THERAPY?